fluid-project/infusion-docs/src/documents/tutorial-developerIntroduction/DeveloperIntroductionToInfusionFramework-Invokers.md

 * By printing to the web developer console via `console.log`
 * By displaying a message on a web page

 We'll define the first approach as an invoker on the "Hello, World!" component.
-Other styles of invokers are possible, but we'll use one here that lets us refer to functions of existing Javascript objects, such as `console`.
+Other styles of invokers are possible (such as ones referring to a function by name), but we'll use one here that lets us refer to a function of  an existing Javascript object, such as `console`.

 <div class="infusion-docs-note">You can check out the [Live Example](http://codepen.io/waharnum/pen/MJbgEx?editors=1111) of the code below on [CodePen](http://codepen.io/)</div>